hanatos/vkdt-web/index.md

 * full res raw processing usually faster than vsync
 * supports 10-bit displays out of the box (try this with gtk/cairo..)
-* highlight inpainting
+* better highlight inpainting
-* interactive brush strokes with guided smoothing
+* interactive brush strokes (pentablet) with guided smoothing
 * local laplacian pyramids for local contrast
 * deconvolution sharpening
-* thumbnail processing is disk i/o limited (be sure to use fast SSD where you can) and rawspeed limited: some raws can be decoded quicker (RAF) than others (CR2).
+* thumbnail processing is disk i/o limited (be sure to use fast SSD where you can) and rawspeed limited: some raws can be decoded quicker (RAF) than others (CR2)
-* animations with optional feedback loops
+* animated graphs with optional feedback loops
 * full screen colour management that supports dual monitors even when the window is split between the two
+* support for raw video (mlv) and ldr video (mp4, mov)

 ## screenshots